 This course introduces the use and implementation of data and file structures such as sets, hash tables, stacks, trees, queues, heaps, and graphs.
 Searching and sorting.
 Includes algorithm design techniques such as dynamic programming and greedy algorithms; complexity analysis of algorithms; efficient algorithms for classical problems; intractable problems and techniques for addressing them.

-Computer Science Methods (3 credits) [Next offered Summer 2020]
+Computer Science Methods (3 credits) [Next offered Fall 2021]

 This course addresses effective strategies for teaching computer science.
 Participants will develop a project, either in a classroom or during an after-school or similar experience that seeks to teach a section of the CS standards targeted at the student population with which they are working.
 Projects should stress inclusivity and appeal to a diverse group of students.